 Paul Levine and Stephane Bruchfeld had a very close working and personal relationship over more than two decades, which resulted among many other things in the book “Tell Ye Your Children…”.
-In his presentation he will relate some personal reminiscences and talk about Paul’s importance for Holocaust research and education in Sweden.
+In his presentation he had related some personal reminiscences and talked about Paul’s importance for Holocaust research and education in Sweden.

 - Günter Jikeli, Erna B. Rosenfeld Associate Professor, Institute for the Study of Contemporary Antisemitism, Indiana University.

 “The Initiative Paul A. Levine Library: Why does the Library Paul A. Levine Matter?“

 - Elena Medvedev, Head of The Initiative „Paul A. Levine Library”;